cogito93/scripts_to_ease_submission/README.md

 # scripts_to_ease_submission
-manage jobs a little bit easily
+manage jobs little bit easily

 HOW TO USE